supertokens/supertokens-website/README.md

 ```

 ## Authors
-Written with :heart: by the folks at SuperTokens.
+Created with :heart: by the folks at SuperTokens.
 We are a startup passionate about security and solving software challenges in a way that's helpful for everyone!
 Please feel free to give us feedback at team@supertokens.io, until our website is ready :grinning: